 The research program in Canada focuses in large part in collaborative projects in the fields of climate change adaptation, sustainable agriculture, conservation, and sustainable development of rural communities.
 Some projects are fundamental in nature while others are applied and respond to the needs of the industry and communities.

 Funder/ Project Team

-Landcare Niagara (Barry Porter), is the lead of a long-term project funded by Ontario Ministry of Natural Resources as part of the Species at Risk program, 2016-2018.
+Landcare Niagara (Michelle Martin) is the lead of a long-term recovery and conservation project, which has been funded by Ontario Ministry of Natural Resources as part of the Species at Risk program, in various years.
 Liette Vasseur: scientific collaborator.

 This project aims to better understand the ecology and the genetics of the species and find a way to reintroduce and restore the habitat for population growth.
 This is done with the Ontario Power Generation as a partner.